marellocommerce/marello-application/README.md

     * PCRE
     * ICU
 * MySQL 5.1 or above
-* PostgreSQL 9.1 or above
+* PostgreSQL 9.1 or above but lower than 10

 ## Installation instructions